emrealtinok/sudoku_solvers/README.md

 I also wanted to see if neural networks can learn to solve Sudoku puzzles.
 I used TensorFlow and Google Colab to have access to GPUs.

-I imported 3 million puzzles to train my model from this website: https://www.kaggle.com/radcliffe/3-million-sudoku-puzzles-with-ratings
+I imported 3 million puzzles to train my model from [this website](https://www.kaggle.com/radcliffe/3-million-sudoku-puzzles-with-ratings).

 For this AI, I tried a variety of architectures to see how they perform.
-I build vanilla deep networks with only Dense layers, simple convolutional networks, convolutional networks with residual blocks or inception blocks and recurrent neural networks with LSTM blocks.
+I built vanilla deep networks with only Dense layers, simple convolutional networks, convolutional networks with residual blocks or inception blocks and recurrent neural networks with LSTM blocks.
 I even tried using all of them at the same time by concatenating each architecture before the last layer or placing them one after the other.
-I spent so much time on this as it helped me comprehend neural networks better.

 Finally what worked best was a densely connected 721-layer deep network with an Adam optimizer that had a learning rate of 0.003.
-For the prediction layer, I used a convolutional softmax layer with 10 filters representing the numbers from 0 to 9 (0 means empty unit).
+For the prediction layer, I used a convolutional softmax layer with 10 filters representing the numbers from 0 to 9 (0 means an empty unit).
 I used sparse categorical crossentropy for the loss function and a mini batch size of 64.

 After 16 hours of training, Colab ended my session, so I loaded the model from the last checkpoint and kept on training it with Stochastic Gradient Descent for another 6 hours.
 I used SGD as many researchers suggest that it can converge better towards the end of the training.